 Limit: 12 walkers

-We will provide refreshments at the end of the walk
+Due to COVID we will NOT provide refreshments at the end of the walk

 How to get there

 Follow the Great Western Highway past Hazlebrook into Lawson, but before reaching the railway station turn left by the Baptist Church onto Orient Street, following it for about 300 m to turn left onto Honour Avenue.
 The walk begins from a small car park on the right opposite the junction with Livingstone Street after just over 0.5 km.
 See also https://www.aussiebushwalking.com/nsw/south-lawson-waterfall-circuit.